Jack Briscoe

 Jack Briscoe (born 25 October 1991) is an English rugby league footballer who last played for Hull F.C. in the Super League.
-He was dual registered with Championship club Featherstone Rovers for the 2012 season.
+He was dual registered with Championship club Featherstone Rovers for the 2012 season, and with York City Knights for the 2013 season.

+In April 2013, Briscoe made an appearance for Hull FC in their 62-6 Challenge Cup win over North Wales Crusaders.
+In July, Briscoe sustained ankle injury in a York match against Barrow that ruled him out for the remainder of the season and he was subsequently released by Hull.